RewardingAccomplishment/reverb/readme.md

 - [x] Python simulation script
 - [x] Implementation of C lib
 - [ ] Tests with DevBoard: STM32F769I
-    - [ ] input from mems microphone to line out
+    - [x] input from mems microphone to line out
-    - [ ] applying the reverb effect
+    - [x] applying the reverb effect
     - [ ] user interface on lcd screen

+TODO:
+- [ ] user interface:
+    - [ ] bar for sound volume
+    - [ ] bar for reverb filter parameter (change the value for each gain and number of smaples)
+    - [ ] on/off record functionality
+- [ ] makefile (now makefile is generated from ac6studio internal builder)
+- [ ] noise reduction
+- [ ] bug fixing

 See the [open issues](https://github.com/RewardingAccomplishment/reverb/issues) for a full list of proposed features (and known issues).